WeblateOrg/weblate/docs/admin/projects.rst

 --------------------------------

-In case you have project with dozen of translation files, you might want to import all at once.
-This can be achieved using :djadmin:`import_project` or :djadmin:`import_json`.
+In case you have project with dozen of translation files, you might want to import them automatically.
+This can be either achieved from command line using :djadmin:`import_project` or :djadmin:`import_json` or by installing :ref:`addon-weblate.discovery.discovery` addon.

+For using the addon, you need to first create component for one translation file (choose the one that is least likely to be renamed or removed in future) and install the addon on this component.

-First, you need to create a project which will contain all components and then it's just a matter of running :djadmin:`import_project` or :djadmin:`import_json`.
+For the management commans, you need to create a project which will contain all components and then it's just a matter of running :djadmin:`import_project` or :djadmin:`import_json`.

 .. seealso::

-   :ref:`manage`
+   :ref:`manage`,
+   :ref:`addon-weblate.discovery.discovery`

 .. _fulltext: